euphorie/osha.oiradoc/docs/manuals/editor2.rst

 .. figure:: images/editor/editor_assign_sector.png
     :align: center
+    :height: 380 px
     :alt: A country manager can grant and revoke the Sector Manager role

+    *A country manager can grant and revoke the Sector Manager role*

 In similar fashion, any user can be made a Country Manager via the “LDAP” tab on a country.
 This action can only be performed by an OiRA administrator.

 .. figure:: images/editor/editor_assign_country.png
     :align: center
+    :height: 380 px
     :alt: A site administrator can grant and revoke the Country Manager role

+    *A site administrator can grant and revoke the Country Manager role*